On the Incarnation

 The second half of this short (97 pages) treatise addresses Jewish and Gentile objections to the divinity of Christ.
 This part wasn’t as interesting to me.
 It also depressed me a bit, for the same reasons C.S.
 Lewis implies when he writes, “We cannot point to the high virtue of Christian living and the gay, almost mocking courage of Christian martyrdom, as a proof of our doctrines with quite that assurance which Athanasius takes as a matter of course.
 But whoever may be to blame for that it is not Athanasius.”

-On the Incarnation is my first foray into the writings of the early church, one I intend to follow up soon with this book.
+On the Incarnation is my first foray into the writings of the early church, one I intend to follow up soon with this book .
 There are many passages I’d like to quote here, but the result would be a poor rehash of a master’s thought.
 Instead, I’ll simply give it my wholehearted recommendation.

-7 comments to On the Incarnation
+Comments Off on On the Incarnation